hackclub/hackpad/hackpads/horyzenpad/README.md

   <img width="1202" alt="image" src="https://github.com/user-attachments/assets/b588ca32-7c13-4c70-a89f-5caf962568b1" />

-## The bottom case will be screwed into the top case, using m2 screws that will be self-funded(bought my myself)
+## The bottom case will be screwed into the top case, using m2 screws that will be bought on aliexpress